 The standard mixer tap set up but with the addition of a handheld shower head for extra functionality when bathing.
 This style also comes in contemporary and traditional style options.

 Waterfall bath fillers

-A waterfall mixer makes a stunning addition to contemporary bathroom, with an open spout that creates a cascading waterfall effect.
-These taps can either come in a standard mixer set up, or can be installed directly into a wall for a contemporary, minimalist effect.
+A waterfall mixer makes a stunning addition to any contemporary bathroom, with an open spout that creates a cascading waterfall effect.
+These taps can either come in a standard mixer set up or can be installed directly into a wall for a contemporary, minimalist effect.